PanavCodes/Automated-News-Data-Scraper-Content-Archival-System/README.md

 ## About The Project

-This Python script is designed to scrape articles from The Guardian's technology section using their API.
-It fetches article data, extracts the titles and content, and then saves each article's content to separate text files.
-The text files are organized in a folder named with the current date and time of the scraping.
-You can customize the script by changing the URL to target different sections or sources on The Guardian's website.
-This script is useful for collecting and archiving articles for research or analysis.

-## Built With

- - Beautiful Soup

-## Getting Started

-This will help you understand how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+A Python-based automated web scraping system that collects and archives technology articles from The Guardian using their API.
+The project extracts article titles and full content, organizes them into structured text files, and stores them in timestamped directories for efficient data management and future analysis.

 ## Installation Steps